OlivierLD/raspberry-coffee/LoRa/README.md

 ![RX TX](./RFM95_Arduino_bb.png)

-You need two Arduinos: one to transmit, one to receive.
+You need two Arduinos:
+- one to transmit
+- one to receive.

 ## Next
 The same, on a Raspberry Pi, in Java. _That_ is a project...